cavaliercoder/cavaliercoder.github.io/about.md

 spend most of my days working on a big deployment of Zabbix enterprise monitoring (4000+ servers) and a fledgling deployment of Puppet Enterprise.

-You'll here me bang on about DevOps, Agile and Free and Open Source Software from time to time.
+You'll hear me bang on about DevOps, Agile and Free and Open Source Software from time to time.

 I believe in learning and building on the efforts of others and contributing back in a meaningful way.